 Felon Re-Enfranchisement- The right to vote is restored upon completion of sentence and parole; the returning citizen is required to re-register online or by mail.

-RECOMMENDATION: Enact Assembly Constitutional Amendment (ACA) 6, the “Free the Vote Act,” which would restore voting rights to every citizen on parole in California.
+RECOMMENDATION: Enact Assembly Constitutional Amendment (ACA) 6, the “Free the Vote Act,” and AB 646, which would restore voting rights to every citizen on parole in California.

 Voter Bill of Rights- A clear voter bill of rights is provided on the Secretary of State’s website.